mui/mui-x/docs/data/data-grid/server-side-data/row-grouping.md

 <p class="description">Lazy-loaded row grouping with server-side data source.</p>

-To dynamically load row grouping data from the server, including lazy-loading of children, create a data source and pass the `unstable_dataSource` prop to the Data Grid, as detailed in the [overview](/x/react-data-grid/server-side-data/).
+To dynamically load row grouping data from the server, including lazy-loading of children, create a data source and pass the `unstable_dataSource` prop to the Data Grid, as mentioned in the [overview](/x/react-data-grid/server-side-data/) section.

 :::info
 If you are looking for row grouping on the client-side, see [client-side row grouping](/x/react-data-grid/row-grouping/).